F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning: Introduction

-In this paper, we propose a Flexible Fully-decentralized Approximate Actor-critic (F2A2) algorithm for DTDE MARL in Figure~\ref{fig:decent}.
-To guarantee the separability, we introduce a novel and general additive centralized objective function, and propose a joint Actor-Critic framework for MARL.
-Then, F2A2 proposes a fully decentralizing mechanism based on consensus constraints and prime-dual optimization.
-The parameter sharing mechanism is also introduced to increase the efficiency and adaptability for different kinds of settings.
-Moreover, to reduce the effect of the information loss cause by decentralized settings, we adopt a novel modeling-other-agents (MOA) technique based on theory-of-mind (TOM)~\cite{rabinowitz2018machine} and online supervised learning, which enables the agent to estimate the information of other agents while making decisions based on local information, and improves the robustness and performance of our F2A2.
-Several decentralized version of typical MARL algorithms are devised in our framework, i.e. F2A2-DDPG, F2A2-TD3, F2A2-SAC and F2A2-COMA.
-Extensive experiments on Cooperative Multiagent Particle Environment and StarCraft II show that, our fully decentralized algorithms can obtain competitive performance against conventional centralized and decentralized methods.
+In this paper, we propose a Flexible Fully-decentralized Approximate Actor-critic (F2A2) algorithm for DTDE cooperative MARL under a novel and general joint actor-critic framework in Figure~\ref{fig:decent}.
+A fully decentralized mechanism is designed based on consensus constraints and primal-dual optimization, whose benefit is that it can introduce a parameter sharing mechanism to increase the efficiency and adaptability for different settings.
+Moreover, to reduce the effect of the information loss caused by decentralized settings, a novel modeling-other-agents (MOA) technique is adopted based on theory-of-mind (TOM)~\citep{rabinowitz2018machine} and online supervised learning, which enables the agent to estimate the information of other agents while making decisions based on local information, and improves the robustness and performance of the F2A2.
+Several decentralized versions of typical MARL algorithms are devised in the proposed framework, i.e., F2A2-COMA, F2A2-DDPG, F2A2-TD3, and F2A2-SAC.
+Extensive experiments on Cooperative Multi-agent Particle Environment and StarCraft II show that the proposed fully decentralized algorithms can obtain competitive performance against conventional centralized and decentralized methods.
 Overall, the main contributions of this paper are: \begin{itemize} \item \textit{Fully decentralized framework}.
-We reformulate actor-critic for general Mixed-POSG problems in a novel additive joint form.
-With both this separable form and separable primal-dual optimization, we introduce the novel fully decentralized actor-critic framework for MARL, which is first proposed in the literature to our knowledge. \item \textit{Flexibility}.
-Our framework is general, the novel actor-critic formula is compatible with various actor-critic algorithms, and the decentralizing method can transform them into fully decentralized versions.
-Besides, our framework has a flexible parameter-sharing and regularization mechanism, which makes F2A2 suitable for different kinds of setting, including small- and large-scale cooperative scene, on- and off-policy training scheme. \item \textit{Performance}.
-A detailed comparison of setting is made between existing centralized and decentralized algorithms with F2A2.
-With a more general settings, our decentralized solutions have achieved remarkable performance even compared with its centralized version. \end{itemize}
+We reformulate actor-critic for general cooperative POSG problems in an additive joint form.
+Its separable characteristics lead to a novel fully decentralized actor-critic framework cooperating with separable primal-dual optimization.
+This is the first fully decentralized MARL to our knowledge. \item \textit{Flexibility}.
+The proposed novel actor-critic framework is compatible with various actor-critic algorithms, and the general decentralizing mechanism can transform them into fully decentralized versions.
+Besides, the proposed framework has a flexible parameter-sharing and regularization mechanism, which makes F2A2 suitable for different kinds of settings, including small- and large-scale cooperative scenarios, on- and off-policy training schemes. \item \textit{Performance}.
+A sufficient comparison is made between existing centralized and decentralized algorithms with F2A2.
+The proposed decentralized solutions have achieved remarkable performance with a more general setting even compared with its centralized version. \end{itemize}